foxydot/truepoint/wp-content/plugins/better-wp-security/readme.txt

 * User action logging - track when user's edit content, login or logout
 * 2-factor authentication - Use Google Authenticator or Authy to send a custom code to your phone when you log in
 * Import/export settings - saves time setting up multiple WordPress sites
+* Malware scanning - Automatically check any URL or individual file on a specified schedule and scan your whole site automatically as users browse through it
+* Password Expiration - Set a maximum password age and force users to choose a new password.
+You can also force all users to choose a new password immediately (if needed)
+* Generate Strong Passwords - Generate strong passwords right from your profile screen
 * GeoIP banning - coming soon
-* Malware scanning - coming soon

 = iThemes Sync Integration =

 Manage more than one site?
-Manage away mode, release lockouts and make sure your WordPress site is up to date with <a href="http://ithemes.com/sync/">iThemes Sync</a>.
+Manage away mode, handle malware scanning, release lockouts and make sure your WordPress site is up to date with <a href="http://ithemes.com/sync/">iThemes Sync</a>.

+= New! iThemes Brute Force Protection Network =

+Network Brute Force Protection takes brute force protection to the next level by further banning users who have tried to break into other sites from breaking into yours.
+The iThemes Brute Force Protection Network will automatically report IP addresses of failed login attempts to iThemes and will block them for a length of time necessary to protect your site based on the number of sites that have seen a similar attack.

 = Obscure =